AUDITIONS

 Oscar Fairfax (m) | A local medical doctor.
 Mid-60s. |

-Officer Evan Giddle (m) | A policement who is very concerned abou his standing in the community.
+Officer Evan Giddle (m) | A policement who is very concerned about his standing in the community.
 Mid-to-late 20s. |

 Geoffrey Chance (m) | Young and arrogant.
 Like's fast cars and adventure.
 Early 20s. |